The presiding priest over the baptism ceremony of Jesus was John the baptist.

 7 But they had no child, because Elizabeth was barren, and they both were well along in years (Luke 1).

-Zechariah did sleep with his barren wife in order for the conception to occur because we read:
+Zechariah did sleep with his barren wife in order for the conception to occur (just as Abraham did with Sarah) because we read:

 23 When, now, the days of his public